akshayrao96/t4-cicd/dev-docs/reports/weekly/weekly-report-2024-10-12.md

 ## Summary

 Meeting on 8th and 11th October to monitor and tackle issues.
 Following are notes from meeting:
+- Shifted focus from building the MVP to preparing for the demo next week.
+- Discussed and divided the tasks related to additional files and methods needed for [Requirement 2](https://neu-seattle.gitlab.io/asd/cs6510f24/CS6510-F24/main/project/requirements.html#_requirements_iteration_2).
+- Clarified the workflow from the CLI Controller to handling repository and configuration file checks.
+- Aligned on the API for Controller and ConfigChecker.
+- Clarified the differences in the CLI for Base Command, Config Management, and Pipeline Management.

+We decided to do a team code walk on 14th on our development branch to make sure the uses case will be well presenting on class.

 This week meeting chairperson & report writer - Peihsuan